Y si pretendes remover las ruinas que tú mismo hiciste ...

 Operating assets such as cash & equivalents, accounts receivable, and inventory are not subject to annual depreciation from wear and tear; therefore, they should not be combined with depreciable assets.

-From equation (1), we notice that the dependent variable of equation (2) includes δ K(t – 1), which is depreciation in the beginning of the period, and we must move this variable to the right-hand side by combining both equations.
+The dependent variable of equation (2) includes δ K(t – 1), which is depreciation in the beginning of the period, and we must move this variable to the right-hand side when we combine equations (1) and (2).

 We combine equations (1) and (2) and obtain a single reduced form equation, which we can subject to statistical (regression) analysis: